 Inclusive growth is a somewhat vague and slippery term being interpreted and adopted by many different interests/organisations.
 Some place greater emphasis on wider notions of well-being, others integrate environmental sustainability.
 The scope of inclusive growth can be adapted to the needs of particular places; however, we need to guard against conflating too many issues under the inclusive growth banner.
 Reducing poverty through jobs and improving the labour market must be the overarching priority.

 The role of cities in delivering inclusive growth

 Responsibilities for inclusive growth must be shared between individuals, employers and the state.
 Our work focusses on the role that cities - as engines of growth but also locations of the greatest levels of poverty - can play in creating inclusive economies.
 Cities comprise the businesses, employers, policy makers, service providers, institutions and communities that interact and shape the nature of local growth.
 These networks within cities create jobs and the opportunities for citizens to access them.
 Cities are by no means all that matter, but their role in championing an inclusive growth agenda shouldn’t be underestimated.

-We will be launching an international review of inclusive growth in cities at our conference later this month.
-Look out for next week’s blog, outlining what an inclusive growth strategy for a city might look like and some of the practical steps for cities in taking forward the agenda.
+We launched an international review of inclusive growth in cities at our conference in January 2017.
+This new blog, outlines what an inclusive growth strategy for a city might look like and some of the practical steps for cities in taking forward the agenda.